Orsted joins local consortium for Norwegian offshore wind bids

 Orsted, the world’s largest offshore wind farm developer, earlier this month unveiled plans to ramp up its investment in renewables to $57 billion by 2027 as it aims to become the world’s leading producer of green energy.

 Fred.
-Olsen Renewables, a subsidiary of Bonheur (BON.OL), is a developer, owner and operator of renewable energy, with 12 operating wind farms at present.
+Olsen Renewables, a subsidiary of Bonheur, is a developer, owner and operator of renewable energy, with 12 operating wind farms at present.

 Hafslund Eco is a utility wholly owned by the City of Oslo and Norway’s second-largest power producer, mostly from hydropower plants.